 Make sure you have a flashlight with good batteries in the main compartment of your car.
 While it will come in handy for unpacking in the dark, you’ll be really glad to have it if you end up changing a tire at night.

-Being car sick can be miserable.
-We bought these Sea Bands but haven’t really tried them out yet.
+Being car sick can be miserable (and so is cleaning up afterward).
+We bought these Sea Bands and they seem to do the trick.
 They run small, so get the adult size- these fit my four-year-old!
 These also come in a handy clear carry case to keep them clean.

 Ginger gum or ginger-flavored hard candies can also help with motion sickness.

 Don’t forget these road trip essentials!
 A high SPF sun lotion and some natural bug spray are essential.

 We like Off Botanicals– it’s DEET free so I don’t worry about it being in contact with the kids’ skin.
 You may also want to consider some aloe lotion in case of minor sunburns.